 You can also upgrade the $1,499 tier with up to 16GB of RAM and 2TB of SSD storage inside.

-Release date: When will the 2021 iMac come out?
+Release date: When did the 2021 iMac come out?

 What about the 27-inch iMac?

 The new 24-inch iMac serves as a replacement for the 21.5-inch iMac.
 Apple still sells the 27-inch iMac, powered by Intel processors rather than Apple Silicon.
-Apple is rumored to be working on a new version of the 27-inch with a larger display and Apple Silicon inside for a release sometime later in 2021.
+Apple is rumored to be working on a new version of the 27-inch with a larger display and Apple Silicon inside for a release sometime later in 2021 or in 2022.